Achieving a Just Transition:

 Disclosure Indicator 2 – Long-term (2036-2050) GHG reduction target(s)

-The company has set a target for reducing its GHG emissions by between 2036 and 2050 on a clearly defined scope of emissions. - Sub-indicator 2.2:
+The company has set a long-term target for reducing its GHG emissions in the period between 2036 and 2050.

-The long-term (2036 to 2050) GHG reduction target covers at least 95% of Scope 1 & 2 emissions and the most relevant scope 3 emissions (where applicable) - Sub-indicator 2.3:
+The long-term (2036 to 2050) GHG reduction target covers at least 95% of Scope 1 and 2 emissions and the most relevant Scope 3 emissions (where applicable).

 Disclosure Indictor 3 – Long-term (2026-2035) GHG reduction target(s)

-The company has set a target for reducing its GHG emissions by between 2026 and 2035 on a clearly defined scope of emissions. - Sub-indicator 3.2:
+The company has set a medium-term target for reducing its GHG emissions in the period between 2027 and 2035.

-The long-term (2026 to 2035) GHG reduction target covers at least 95% of Scope 1 & 2 emissions and the most relevant scope 3 emissions (where applicable) - Sub-indicator 3.3:
+The company’s medium-term (2027 to 2035) GHG reduction target covers at least 95% of its Scope 1 and 2 emissions and the most relevant Scope 3 emissions (where applicable).

 Disclosure Indictor 4 – Short-term (up to 2025) GHG reduction target(s)

-The company has set a target for reducing its GHG emissions up to 2025 on a clearly defined scope of emissions - Sub-indicator 4.2:
+The company has set a short-term target for reducing its GHG emissions in the period between 2023 and 2026.

-The short-term (up to 2025) GHG reduction target covers at least 95% of Scope 1 & 2 emissions and the most relevant scope 3 emissions (where applicable) - Sub-indicator 4.3:
+The company’s short-term (up to 2026) GHG reduction target covers at least 95% of its Scope 1 and 2 emissions and the most relevant Scope 3 emissions (where applicable).